waterfront view of boats and colouful buildings

 UNESCO’s prestigious global brand attracts visitors from around the world who are eager to experience Atlantic Canada’s heritage sites, characterized by critical ecosystems, pristine landscapes, and areas of cultural significance.
 Due to their popularity, some sites have reached or exceeded their seasonal carrying capacity while others remain under visited and overlooked.

-Through the development of the Atlantic Canada UNESCO Tourism Corridor, opportunities will be identified to:
+Through the development of the Atlantic Canada UNESCO Tourism Corridor, opportunities were identified to:

 • Develop shoulder- and off-season offers.